jqueguiner/PivotalPayment/README.md

 Installation
 -----------
-  Place the content of the github repo into the desired directory in your projet ($DIR)
+  Place the content of the github repo into the desired directory in your projet ($DIR) Create a transaction table if needed in your DB (SQL model file in located under:
+  - Data/dataModel.sql

 Live Usage
 -----------